-Tips on renting a dumpster in Manitowoc, WI
+More tips on dumpsters in Manitowoc, WI

-How to minimize extra costs on dumpsters
+How to minimize extra cost

 - Avoid overweight fees by not mixing in heavy debris (e.g., dirt, concrete, brick, etc.) into a general debris dumpster.
 For example, say you're loading a dumpster with household junk and you rented it with 2 tons of weight included.
 Mixing concrete into that dumpster may push the weight of the dumpster well over your limit, meaning you'll get hit with extra charges for the weight when it's weighed at the landfill.